Merging Data

 CRMContactsHTTP<API call>dbo.contacts

-Here is a sample for the query list view:
+Here’s a sample entry for the query list view:

 IDTABLE_SCHEMATABLE_NAMETABLE_TYPETABLE_CODEINSERT_PROCEDUREUPDATE_PROCEDUREDELETE_PROCEDUREPROCEDURE_TYPE